Hiroko103/game-of-life-simulation/README.md

 gcc -Wall -m32 simulation.c draw.c userInterface.c file.c main.c -lmingw32 -lSDL2main -lSDL2 -lSDL2_ttf
 ```

+## Try it out!

+You can try it out without compiling the program by clicking [here](https://github.com/Hiroko103/game-of-life-simulation/releases/download/v1.0/simulator.zip).

+The archive includes the executable and the SDL dependencies.

 ## Features

 * No limit on the size of the map